3 Virchew-ous Statements

-Over the next few posts and blogs, we’re going to explore these 3 areas in more detail and do our best to share fresh, new perspectives.
-And as usual, we ask new, poignant questions.
+Over the next few posts and blogs, we will explore these three areas in more detail and do our best to share fresh, new perspectives.

 “A significant and growing body of population studies and cases suggest that dogs may be successfully maintained on nutritionally sound vegetarian diets long-term, and indeed, may thrive. ...with benefits such as improved coat condition, allergy control, weight control, increased overall health and vitality, arthritis regression, diabetes regression, cataract resolution, and decreased incidences of cancer, infections, hypothyroidism and more.”

 - Dr. Andrew Knight, Professor of Animal Welfare and Ethics, and Founding Director of the Centre for Animal Welfare, at the University of Winchester (among many other credentials)